gcapes/git-course/02-local.md

 ### Tracking files with a git repository

 Now, we'll create a file.
-Let's say we're going to write a journal paper:
+Let's say we're going to write a journal paper, so we will start by adding the author names and a title, then save the file.

 ~~~{.bash}
 $ gedit journal.txt
 ~~~

-and add headings for Title, Author, Introduction, Conclusion and References, and save the file. git status allows us to find out about the current status of files in the repository.
+`git status` allows us to find out about the current status of files in the repository.
 So we can run,

 ~~~{.bash}